-Now everyone can enjoy sweet potato casserole with this easy, gluten-free recipe!
-No speciality ingredients are required, so it’s simple to prepare, even for those not familiar with a gluten-free diet!
+Now everyone can enjoy an easy gluten-free sweet potato casserole with no speciality ingredients required.
+A fluffy sweet potato base is flavored with brown sugar and orange zest.
+It’s topped with a crunchy pecan Chex cereal topping, making it simple to prepare, even for those not familiar with a gluten-free diet!

 This easy gluten-free sweet potato casserole uses Chex cereal, pecans, butter, and brown sugar for a crunchy, sweet gluten-free topping.
 The ingredients are safe for all to enjoy, widely available, and affordable, just like the recipes highlighted in my gluten-free cookbook.